Bycatch Reduction Engineering Program 2016 Report to Congress

 At the Pacific States Marine Fisheries Commission, research continues on the effects of artificial light on escapement of Chinook salmon from a bycatch reduction device in a Pacific hake mid-water trawl.
 As the largest groundfish fishery by volume on the West Coast, bycatch of salmon can sometimes be a challenge.
 Results from this work demonstrate that artificial light can significantly influence where Chinook salmon exit from the gear tested, and that illumination can be used to enhance their escapement overall.
 As conservation of ESA-listed Chinook salmon is an management priority, this research contributes new information on how artificial light can minimize adverse interactions between Pacific hake trawls and Chinook salmon.

 False killer whales are the species of whale most frequently caught in the Hawaii-based longline fishery, but little is known about the interactions between these whales and longline gear.
-In 2015 and 2016 researchers with the Cascadia Research Collective analyzed the movements of whales to see if information on interactions between whales and the longline fishery could be used to help mitigate the high levels of depredation and bycatch in the fishery.
+In 2015 and 2016 researchers with the Cascadia Research Collective analyzed the movements of whales.
+They were examining interactions between whales and the longline fishery to help mitigate the high levels of depredation and bycatch in the fishery.
 (Depredation occurs when whales attempt to eat fish from active fishing gear.)
 Ultimately, the research did not provide any helpful insights into whale movements and longline gear.

 Reducing bycatch of protected species, while maintaining vibrant U.S. commercial fisheries, is a key challenge of fisheries management.
 In many cases, a fishery may be required to close early to avoid interactions with protected species, including sea turtles.
 Marine heatwaves in the Pacific have caused shifts in the distributions of endangered loggerhead turtles, and these shifts in distribution have led to increasing overlap with California’s drift gillnet fishery.
 In a collaborative effort between the University of California–Santa Cruz, and the University of Maryland Center for Environmental Science, scientists developed and evaluated potential rules to help guide the timing of a fishery closure based on temperature indices to prevent bycatch of turtles.
 Through this work, they have found that a rule based on local temperature anomalies in Southern California was best able to balance trade-offs between avoiding historical turtle bycatch and minimizing opportunity costs to fishermen.
 Analyses demonstrate a novel approach to developing fisheries management strategies for data-poor species.